Keep America Beautiful Month

 Background

 KAB was founded in 1953 by several corporations, non-profit organizations, and governmental agencies.
-Some of these groups included manufactures such as the American Can Company, Owens-Illinois Glass Company, Coca-Cola, and the Dixie Cup Company.
-The goal was to tackle the post-war problem of litter.
+Some of these groups included manufacturers such as the American Can Company, Owens-Illinois Glass Company, Coca-Cola, and the Dixie Cup Company.
+The goal was to tackle the postwar problem of litter.
+Critics of KAB agreed that litter was a problem but disagreed that individuals bore most of the responsibility for littering and recycling when corporations, including KAB's sponsors, relied on single-use plastic packaging for their products.

 KAB began anti-litter media campaigns that included public service announcements (PSAs), television commercials, and brochure distribution.
 KAB also supported the passage of anti-litter ordinances for individuals caught littering that included fines and jail sentences.
 Many campaigns have also been launched throughout the history of KAB to remind people of the importance of keeping their communities clean and instilling community pride.
-Some of these include the “People Start Pollution.
-People Can Stop It.” in 1971; the “Clean Community System” in 1976; and the Great American Cleanup” in 1999.
+Some of these included “People Start Pollution.
+People Can Stop It” in 1971, which became known as the "Crying Indian" ad; the “Clean Community System” in 1976; and the Great American Cleanup” in 1999.
+Environmental advocacy groups like the Sierra Club and the Wilderness Society initially supported KAB's anti-littering campaigns but resigned from the organization's advisory board after some KAB leaders opposed bottle-deposit legislation that would have incentivized recycling and reuse.

-In 2020, KAB produced a definitive study on litter in the United States that built on a 2009 study looking at multiple facets of litter, including observational, behavioral, public perception, and cost.
+In 2021, KAB produced the Keep American Beautiful 2020 National Litter Study, a definitive study on litter in the United States that built on a 2009 study looking at multiple facets of litter, including observational, behavioral, public perception, and cost.
 It was the largest study of its kind ever produced, and it was considered successful despite the ongoing COVID-19 pandemic.
 The results of the study reported that 90 percent of Americans feel litter is a local problem; roadside litter has decreased by 54 percent over the last decade; and fifty billion pieces of litter are currently on the ground in the United States.
+Greenpeace and other environmental advocates criticized the report, however, saying that it failed to address the root causes of plastic pollution by corporations, including McDonald's, Coca-Cola, PepsiCo, and Nestle.

 Overview